-If you want a fulfilling, successful career, check out a career in heating, ventilation and air conditioning.
-HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.
+If you are interested in starting a new, successful career, check out a career in heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts the continued growth of the industry by 13 percent by 2028.

 What Is an HVAC Technician?

 A HVAC technician should be able to repair, install and maintain heating and cooling systems.
-Many technicians are skilled with both residential and commercial equipment.
-And, most importantly, you’ll learn a great deal about:
+Most work with both homeowners and business owners.
+And, most important, you’ll learn a great deal about:

 - Air conditioners